mctigger/tensorcontainer/README.md

 ## torch.compile Compatibility

-RTD is designed from the ground up for `torch.compile` compatibility:
+Tensor Container is designed from the ground up for `torch.compile` compatibility:

 ```python
 @torch.compile